Roasted Zucchini and Squash

 • Sprinkle the panko mixture over the zucchini and squash.
 Use a wooden spoon or spatula to carefully toss everything in the breadcrumbs.
 Continue roasting for 5-8 minutes until the panko is golden.

-• Finish the veggies with chopped parsley.
+• Finish the veggies with chopped herbs.

 Notes